RENCI/tx-vis/README.md

 docker-compose -f docker-compose.yml -f test/docker-compose.yml -f test/pds-server/docker-compose.yml up --build -V --exit-code-from pdsphenotypemapping-test
 ```

-### how to add new mapper
+### how to add a new mapping to this mapper

-Steps to add new mapper:
+Steps to add new mapping:
 1. Read the steps at the top of https://github.com/RENCI/pdspi-mapper-example/blob/master/pdsphenotypemapping/newfeature_addition.py
-2. Follow the steps in the file above that shows addition of a new feature called 'oxygen_content' in order to understand the steps.
+2. Follow the steps in the file above that shows addition of a new mapping for a clinical variable called 'oxygen_content'.
 These steps are-
 	2.1.
-Add the key-value pair for the new feature to 'mapping' dictionary
+Add the key-value pair for the new clinical variable to then 'mapping' dictionary
   ```
   mapping = {
     "LOINC:2160-0": (get_observation, serum_creatinine, "mg/dL"), # serum creatinine